 By contrast, Shoemaker's nearly contemporaneous prototype Copernicus geology map (figure 3), printed in small quantity by the USAF Aeronautical Chart and Information Center in April 1961, but never formally published, identified five stratigraphic "systems."
 From oldest to youngest, these were the Pre-Imbrian, Imbrian, Procellarian, Erastothenian, and Copernican systems.
 Even this would turn out to be simplistic, however, once robot and human explorers began to provide lunar geologists with close-up images of the moon's complex terrain.

-Sheet 2 of the "Engineer Special Study," titled "Lunar Rays."
-Mason and Hackman plotted the source craters and extent of the moon's most prominent ray systems (figure 4).
+In sheet 2 of the "Engineer Special Study," titled "Lunar Rays," Mason and Hackman plotted the source craters and extent of the moon's most prominent ray systems (figure 4).
 They correctly identified the light-hued rays as ejecta blasted out from young asteroid impact craters.